weilix88/buildsimhub_python_api/README.md

 `  m.gross_floor_area("ip")
 `
 6. *window_wall_ratio()*: can be called before simulation is completed.
 It returns the total window to wall ratio (above floor surface area) or -1 if there is an error.
+7. *bldg_orientation()*: can be called before simulation is completed.
+It returns the orientation of the building.

 ### Post-simulation methods
 1. *new_site_eui()*: It returns the net site eui of the simulation (includes generators such as PV).
 The unit should be based on model specification: SI (kWh/m2 or MJ/m2), IP(kWh/m2).